JamesNugent-Insights/Portfolio/README.md

 # Data & Finance Analyst Portfolio

+### Helping small and medium-sized businesses improve reporting, financial visibility, and decision-making

+---

 ## Who I Am

-## James Nugent
+**James Nugent**
 Data & Finance Analyst with 16+ years of experience delivering reporting, automation, and insight to support business performance.

+---

 ## What I Do

-I help small and medium-sized businesses improve their data analysis, reporting, and financial decision-making through structured data models, dashboards, and practical financial planning tools.
+I help small and medium-sized businesses improve reporting and financial decision-making by combining data analysis with budgeting, forecasting, and financial modelling.

+Focused on improving visibility of revenue, cost, profitability, and cash flow.

+---

 ## What I Can Help With

 - Cleaning and structuring messy or inconsistent data
 - Building dashboards to track financial performance and key metrics
 - Automating Excel reports and reducing manual processes
 - Creating budgets, forecasts, and financial models
 - Improving cash flow visibility and financial planning

-## 📊 BI / Reporting

-### 📈 Project 1: Completed Jobs Dashboard (Excel)

-**Goal:**
-Consolidate completed project data into a single dashboard to enable performance to be reviewed at both an overall and detailed level, with the ability to filter by sector and contract type.

-**Overview:**
-Designed and developed a dashboard to track financial performance across completed projects for a construction business, combining multiple data sources into a structured model.
-The dashboard provides a clear view of revenue, profit, and margin trends, with both full-year and current-year KPI summaries.

-**Key Features:**
-- KPI summary for total jobs, revenue, profit, and profit margin (All Years vs Current Year)
-- Profit % tracked against a defined performance target
-- Breakdown of performance by sector (Commercial vs Residential)
-- Comparison of contract types (Design & Build vs Traditional)
-- Interactive filtering using slicers for detailed analysis

-**Insight Example:**
-- Early analysis shows a significant difference in profitability between contract types, with one delivering nearly double the margin of the other—contrary to initial business expectations.

 ---